A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 Examples of keywords:

-Break up your content with headings and subheadings, use numbered lists.
-Google also displays step-by-step instructions in snippets, especially if they are question-based, and scans words such as Step 1, Tip 1, Point 1. etc. This way, the entire paragraph from your article can be shown in the snippet.
+Break up your content with headings and subheadings, and use numbered lists.
+Google also displays step-by-step instructions in snippets, especially question-based ones, and scans words such as Step 1, Tip 1, Point 1, etc. This way, the entire paragraph from your article can be shown in the snippet.

 Examples of keywords: